 On this dayJan 11, 1960

-Georgia Governor Threatens to De-fund Schools That Integrate
+Georgia Governor Threatens to Withhold Funds From Schools That Integrate

 After the United States Supreme Court struck down racial segregation in public schools in Brown v.
 Board of Education, many Southern states rushed to implement new laws to circumvent the ruling.
 In 1955 and 1956, the Georgia legislature passed a series of laws that prevented any integrated school system in the state from receiving or spending state funds.